updated September 9, 2020

 In the span of just a few months, the current coronavirus pandemic has turned everyone’s worlds upside down.
 From how we shop to how we work and more, everyone is quickly trying to find their way amidst a new normal.

-While you obviously can’t be traveling right now (unless traveling from your couch to your refrigerator counts), at some point in the hopefully-near future, it’ll be okay to travel again.
+While some of us are itching to travel the second we’re able to and others are happy to stay home longer, just in case, there’s no doubt that 2020 has been stressful and a vacation sounds pretty nice!
 When the world opens up again, how will things look different because of the coronavirus?
 And what should you do differently to be prepared for travel after this?
 We don’t have all the answers, but we do have a few ideas to make things smoother for you in the future.

 Choose an airline with clear and supportive policies.